theosth/PubMed_MLP-INLPT-WS2023/management/docs/DOCUMENTATION.md

 1. Dialogue model with chat history: The system will not support to remember the history of the chat.

-# System Architecture {#architecture}
+# System Architecture

-The *G2 PubMed RAG-System Architecture* has been designed from scratch to enable custom solutions and for better learning effects.
+The *G2 PubMed RAG-System Architecture* has been designed from scratch to enable custom solutions and for better understanding the RAG Architecture.
 However, regarding technologies, the architecture has been guided by the lecture and tutorials.
 The following graphic shows the architecture and corresponding data flow: